 If you wanted a cereal that actually had some protein and fiber in it—and wasn't loaded with sugar—it seemed like you basically had to cash in your personality and reach for something bland.
-Even cereals that have branded themselves as "nutrient-rich" often don't contain enough protein to make them sufficiently well-rounded or filling.
-Honey Nut Cheerios, for example, have only three grams of protein (and 12 grams of sugar).
-Remember how important it is to consume sufficient protein at breakfast?
-It's no wonder that when registered dietitians are asked for breakfast recs, they're far more likely to recommend eggs or avocado toast than cereal.
+Sigh.
+To that end, even some cereals that have branded themselves as "nutrient-rich" often don't contain enough protein to make them sufficiently well-rounded or filling.
+To put things into perspective, you may be wondering, "Do Cheerios have high protein?"
+The answer is simple: No, not really.
+For context, Honey Nut Cheerios have only three grams of protein and a boatload of added sugar, 12 grams per cup serving, to be exact.

-Until perhaps now.
-Recently, breakfast cereals have been made over to be *actually* nutritious while still being fun and delicious—and they definitely deliver on the protein front.
-Included here are six high-protein cereals, with a registered dietitian's expert take on each one.
-The only thing that would make 'em sweeter is if a toy was hidden in each box.
+Ahead are six of our favorite high-protein cereal brands and what a registered dietitian's expert take is on each one.
+Truth is: The only thing that would make 'em sweeter is if a toy was hidden in each box.

 What’s in it: Milk protein blend (casein whey protein concentrate), sweetener blend (allulose, monk fruit extract), oil blend (high oleic sunflower oil, avocado oil), tapioca starch, inulin (from chicory root), natural flavor, salt, turmeric extract, spirulina extract, vegetable juice.

 What the brand says: Magic Spoon co-founder Gabi Lewis says the brand experimented with many different protein sources (including collagen and pea protein) before landing on a blend of milk protein isolate and whey protein isolate.
 “We chose them because these protein sources are extremely high quality, containing all the essential amino acids,” Lewis says.
 “They also created the best taste and texture for our cereal, adding a subtle background flavor that pairs perfectly with milk.”